 A unit by Stanley Peerless

-This is a unit which analyzes the application of the laws of Shabbat to a thermostat controlled electric device such as the refrigerator.
+This is a unit that analyzes the application of the laws of Shabbat to a thermostat-controlled electric device such as the refrigerator.
 It is a good example of curriculum integration because it enhances both the study of halakha and the study of physics.
 It also demonstrates the way in which halakha relates to technological advances, an excellent example of integrated thinking.
-(Click here to see the source sheet for this unit.)

 As an introduction to this study, a review of the 39 Avot Melakha should be conducted, and the following concepts should be clarified: